madihamodi24/madihamodi24/README.md

 ## 👋 About Me

-I’m a fresher Software/Web developer with a strong interest in backend development, web technologies, and problem-solving.
+I’m a fresher Software/Web developer with a strong interest in fronted/backend development, web technologies, and problem-solving.

 I enjoy understanding how systems work, writing clean and efficient logic, and building small but complete applications.

 I focus on strong fundamentals, consistent practice, and hands-on projects.

 🔹 Practicing DSA & algorithmic problem-solving (C++)
-🔹 Working with databases and backend workflows
+🔹 Working with databases and fronted/ backend workflows
 🔹 Improving code quality with every project

 📍 `localhost:5000`